The Organize 365 Story – Part 2

 Increase productivity – getting more done in less time by identifying tools and techniques like planning, task stacking, and task batching

-Golden windows is a phrase I created to help articulate different times that are optimal for getting started on your transformational journey to organizing.
+Golden window is a phrase I created to help articulate different times that are optimal for getting started on your transformational journey to organizing.
 Golden windows open at certain times when organizing energy can be higher than normal and can lead to making big progress towards organization.
-Occasionally, multiple golden windows align and the energy overlaps and you can make incredible progress towards organization.
+Occasionally, multiple golden windows align, and the energy overlaps and you can make incredible progress toward organization.
 In the podcast, I detail some of the golden windows – each calendar year has three natural times to get organized.
-Additionally, changing life phases, life changing events (new baby, new home, new job), and other golden windows are explained and identified.
-For even more information on opportunities to make progress on your organization, check out Podcast Episode 242 Learning the Skill of Organizing – Step 3 Increase Productivity.
+Additionally, changing life phases, life-changing events (new baby, new home, new job), and other golden windows are explained and identified.
+For even more information on opportunities to make progress in your organization, check out Podcast Episode 242 Learning the Skill of Organizing – Step 3 Increase Productivity.

 This episode is a part of the Organize 365® Glossary Playlist.
 Listen to other episodes on the Glossary Playlist here.